cyrilbois/developer-playbook/identityaas-cognito.md

 Eigene APIs ?
 In CISL?

+Architecture diagram: multicloud ... what security \(IP ranges ... as Apigee what they suggest\)

 As Auth0 is currently most established in the community and AWS Cognito is AWS specific: Auth0 is currently the best option - Bitium is currently integrated into the Google Platform and it will be interesting to see i which direction Google will go.